Marine-DUPUIS/Decoding-Biases-in-AI---GPT3/README.md

 <img width="354" alt="Capture d'écran_20221201_165001" src="https://user-images.githubusercontent.com/118388867/205104101-7615ea3a-2c43-442a-9f2e-e0635395f94c.png">
 <img width="278" alt="Capture d'écran_20221201_165016" src="https://user-images.githubusercontent.com/118388867/205104307-aa4bd0a2-3e9a-4ef7-91e6-919858f6446f.png">

-Finally, we put the two plots next to each other, in order to better visualise the differences between the evolution of the score for the word “Woman”, and for the word “Man”.
+Finally, we put the two plots next to each other, in order to better visualise the differences between the evolution of the score for the word “woman”, and for the word “man”.

 <img width="390" alt="Capture d'écran_20221201_165027" src="https://user-images.githubusercontent.com/118388867/205104319-6b7a1d18-c950-47f1-8510-edd1633e6225.png">

 It has to be noted that the scale is not the same for both graphs : the y axis is between 0.8 and (almost) 0.82 for the score for women, while it is between 0.78 and 0.82 for the score for men.
-It means that the five adjectives are almost equally associated with the word “Woman”, while some adjectives are more closely associated with the word “Man” than others.
+It means that the five adjectives are almost equally associated with the word “woman”, while some adjectives are more closely associated with the word “man” than others.

 ### **Conclusion**